How To Work With Indian Tourists Effectively

 2. Going in a group is still a priority.

-The number of Indian tourists traveling in groups accounts for a lot in visiting Southeast Asian countries, including Vietnam.
-Group traveling can reduce transportation costs, room rates, and guide fees if any.
+The number of Indian tourists traveling in groups accounts for a large portion of visits to Southeast Asian countries, including Vietnam.
+Group traveling can reduce transportation costs, room rates, and guide fees, if any.

-Small Indian groups of family or friends are still present on the routes of discovery.
+Small Indian groups of family or friends are still present on the discovery routes.

-However, within each subgroup, there are different requirements, for example, some people like to find tattoos in Vietnam, some want to find garment shops in Hoi An, the others want to find bamboo and rattan products.
+However, within each subgroup, there are different requirements.
+For example, some people like to find tattoos in Vietnam, some want to find garment shops in Hoi An, and others want to find bamboo and rattan products.

-Meeting different individual needs in a group is not easy if the tour schedule is too tight.
+Meeting different individual needs in a group can be difficult if the tour schedule is too tight.
 Therefore, the guide plays a huge role in determining success when satisfying these requirements.

 Choosing an experienced tour guide and working closely together to help the tour be completed successfully.